silliman/BlockchainImmersion/Day1/1030_WebPlaygroundImmunichainLab.rst

 .. image:: images/composer/2.4.png

 **5.** Go ahead and make a Medical Provider.
-Same process as the guardian; click on Medical Provider on the left and +Create New Participant in the top right.
-Remember the Medical Provider number you create.
+Same process as the guardian; **click on Medical Provider on the left and +Create New Participant in the top right.** Remember the Medical Provider number you create.

 .. image:: images/composer/2.5.png

-**6.** Now, let's make a child. **Click on optional properties at the bottom first.** Assign your new child to the guardian you just created two steps ago
+**6.** Now, let's make a child. **Click on optional properties at the bottom first.** Assign your new child to the guardian you just created two steps ago.
+We clicked optional properties because we can now pass information into those arrays.

 .. image:: images/composer/2.6.png